rguo12/conf_cf_inf_figures/README.md

-Figures for extended results for the KDD submission "Conformal Counterfactual Inference under Hidden Confounding"
+Results for the KDD rebuttal of
+"Conformal Counterfactual Inference under Hidden Confounding"